Possible Causes of the Drug Shortage

 - Manufacturing or quality control breakdowns within production lines owing to lack of investment to improve or maintain standards.
 Closing two of four plants for base ingredients over pollution concerns is said to be the cause of the early 2017 shortage of penicillin G. For example, see here and here.

-- Manufacturing slowdowns owing to greater vigilance by FDA.
+- Manufacturing slowdowns owing to greater vigilance by FDA or Health Canada.
 This cause was characterized as “meaningless red tape” by a report of the US Committee on Oversight and Government Reform in June 2012.
 The FDA strongly disputes these charges in a letter of 23 July 2012.
 In May 2014, the same cause was invoked to explain a shortage of paclitaxel in Canada, attributed to Health Canada’s overzealous interpretation of guidelines (see here).
 Also here.
 In early 2016, it was dismissed as a significant factor in the emergency room drug shortage; however in August 2016, the FDA was considered partly to blame for slowing down approval of generic competitors that created the conditions for the outrageous EpiPen price hike.

 - Canada has almost no drug manufacturing industry of its own and is vulnerable to changes elsewhere, while many essential medications have only one or two manufacturers.
 Massive layoffs and closures at pharma companies in 2010-12 are said to be owing to the expiration of patents on blockbuster drugs.
 The 2014 shutdown of Biolyse, which produced 80% of the paclitaxel used in Canada, putting 60 people out of work and resulting in an 80-fold increase in price for the product, which would be supplied by an American firm (see here).
 These changes further distance sites of manufacturing from Canada and favour countries where it costs less to file for generics.
 See here.

 - Legislative changes to financing arrangements for generic drugs, for example in Ontario and Alberta, resulting in declining profitability for pharmacists and manufacturers.
 These changes provoke cause #3 above.
 Pharmacists decide not to stock the drugs, and manufacturing further declines in response to lower demand.